solana-labs/solana-program-library/docs/src/confidential-token/deep-dive/encryption.md

 account.
 Therefore, in the Token program, the available balance is additionally encrypted using an authenticated symmetric encryption scheme.
-The resulting ciphertext is stored as the `decryptable_balance` of an account and the corresponding symmetric key could be stored on the client side as an independent key or could be derived from the owner signing key.
+The resulting ciphertext is stored as the `decryptable_balance` of an account and the corresponding symmetric key should either be stored on the client side as an independent key or be derived on-the-fly from the owner signing key.

 ```rust
 struct ConfidentialTransferAccount {